mhdominguez/F-TGMM/README.md

-# TGMM 2.0 Fork
+# F-TGMM

 This fork is confirmed to build and run properly with Ubuntu 20.04 LTS and NVIDIA CUDA toolkit 11.1.
-There are improvements that allow user-set temporal window for logical rules, and bug fixes to the 3D Haar GPU division classifier.
+There are improvements that allow user-set temporal window for logical rules, enhancements to the primary division detection code, and bug fixes to the secondary 3D Haar GPU division classifier.

 ## Build Requirements